Dean Del Mastro: Passenger rail service

 In 2007, Del Mastro lobbied the Harper government to reopen a passenger train service link from Peterborough to Toronto that was cut by Via Rail seventeen years earlier.
 He estimated that the track upgrades would cost $150 million and that the service would be used by nine hundred people daily.
 In February 2008, Finance Minister Jim Flaherty announced that his government would reopen the line.
 Although locally popular, this plan was widely criticized as impractical, improperly planned, and designed for political gain.
 Some editorials noted that the line would travel through several Conservative ridings, including Flaherty's own.
 A 2010 study commissioned by the provincial and federal governments estimated that capital costs for the project would run between $541 million and $1.5 billion.
 Del Mastro criticized these figures and accused the study's creators of bias, while acknowledging that the project would probably not move forward if assessed solely on the basis of that one report.
 In 2011, Del Mastro promised that the first passenger train would leave Peterborough on July 1, 2014.
+It did not.

 Del Mastro has also led a non-partisan House of Commons Rail Caucus and has lobbied for a high-speed link connecting Toronto, Montreal, and Ottawa.